-I have substantive expertise in several fields of demographic research –including partnership, fertility, and internal migration– and social inequality research –including housing tenure, labour market participation, and union membership.
-My research adopts a longitudinal and life course approach, and uses state-of-the-art quantitative methods, including panel data regression, event history analysis, and sequence analysis.
-Most of my new empirical research involves cross-national comparisons.
+I have substantive expertise in several fields of demographic research –including family dynamics, residential relocations and internal migration– and social inequality research –including within-couple gender inequalities, housing tenure, labour market outcomes, and union membership.
+My research adopts life course and cross-national approaches, and uses state-of-the-art quantitative methods for the analysis of longitudinal data.

 I have been a sole chief investigator of a prestigious research grant funded by the German Research Council (Deutsche Forschungsgemeinschaft, DFG – Sachbeihilfe, 2015-2017) to conduct a project entitled ‘The Interplay between Gender, Occupations and Family Migration in Germany’.
 Recently, I have been awarded a Ramon y Cajal Fellowship by the Spanish Government (2017-2022) to conduct a research on the intersections between family transitions and social inequality.